fusioncha0s/Wyoming-Satellite/README.md

-# Wyoming-Satellite
+# Wyoming Satellite Installation with Home Assistant
-Wyoming Satellite Installation
+This guide was created and verified on 03/26/2025 using a rasberry pi zero 2W, respeak 2mic board, and Home Assistant HASS io edition.

 ## Table of Contents
 - [Update the Raspberry Pi](#update-the-raspberry-pi)